The Icelandic Horse

-The icelandic horse is very small compared to other breeds and some people even dare to call them ponys, but they really are just normal horses not ponys!
-They usually live very long (35-40 years) and are a very tough species.
+The icelandic horse is very small compared to other breeds and some people even dare to call them ponys.
+They really are just normal horses and not ponys!
+They usually live for 35-40 years and are a very tough species.

-Even though they are small they weight between 300 – 380kg (730-840 lb) and come in many coat colours including chestnut, dun, bay, black, palomino, gray, pinto and roan.
+Even though they are small they weight between 300 – 380kg (730-840 lb) and come in number of coat colours including chestnut, dun, bay, black, palomino, gray, pinto and roan.

-They are the only horse breed in Iceland and are still used in sheepherding work and probably will continue to do so in the future.
+They are the only horse breed in Iceland and they are still used in sheepherding work and probably will continue to do so in the foreseeable future.

-If you plan to drive somewhere outside of the capital area you can expect to see horses in groups in the wild nature all around Iceland all year round.
+If you are planning to venture ouf of the capital, you can expect to see horses in groups in the wild nature all around Iceland all year round.
 But do not worry, even though you see the horses in the winter snow.
 They really are comfortable as they grow a winter coat that keeps them warn over the harsh winter months.

-If you decide to stop somewhere and see those amazing animals please be careful and park somewhere that is allowed and the horses can not reach the vehicle, that is because they may want to have a small taste of the car.
+If you decide to stop somewhere and see those amazing animals please be careful and park somewhere that is allowed and where the horses can not reach the vehicle, that is because they may want to have a small taste of the car.
 The Icelandic horse may tent to bite the exterior of the car and cause dents and scratches.

-The icelandic bread has a double coat developed for extra insulation in cold temperatures because they really need it in the winter time here.
+The icelandic breed has a double coat developed for extra insulation in cold temperatures because they really need it in the winter time here.

-Every year there is a world championship in the Icelandic Horse.
-Last year it was held in Berlin, Germany.
+Every year there is a world championship of the Icelandic Horse.
 At these championships they compete in the two gates that other horse breeds do not have.

 The Icelandic horse is a five gated breed not three like usual horses and it‘s known for its sure footedness and ability to cross rought terrain.